Comcast/rulio/README.md

 ### A simple rule

 Now let's use that engine.
-In these examples, we'll talk to the engine using is primitive HTTP API.
+In these examples, we'll talk to the engine using its primitive HTTP API.

 ```Shell
 # Write a fact.